Lena-malena/portfolio-jekyll-theme/pages/contact.md

 # Contact

-You may contact me [via email](mailto:laenasavchenko@gmail.com) or if you have any questions or would like to chat about anything.
+You may contact me [via email](mailto:laenasavchenko@gmail.com) if you have any questions or would like to chat about anything.